pachyderm/pachyderm/doc/enterprise/s3gateway.md

 Pachyderm Enterprise includes an S3 gateway that enables you to interact with PFS storage through an HTTP application programming interface (API) that imitates the Amazon S3 Storage API.
-Therefore, with Pachyderm S3 gateway, you can enable the tools and libraries that are designed to work with object stores, such as MinIO™ and Boto3, to interact with Pachyderm.
+Therefore, with Pachyderm S3 gateway, you can enable tools or applications that are designed to work with object stores, such as MinIO™ and Boto3, to interact with Pachyderm.

 When you deploy `pachd`, the S3 gateway starts automatically.
 However, the S3 gateway is an enterprise feature that is only available to paid customers or during the free trial evaluation.
-You can access the S3 gateway by pointing your browser to the following URL:
+You can confirm that the S3 gateway is running by pointing your browser to the following URL. your browser to the following URL:

 ```bash